 Throughout the remainder of this article, it is the English versions of the Approved Documents (or ADs) that are referred to.

 Part L criterion 1, compliance modelling is not meant to accurately predict the energy consumption of a building, but rather to assess its carbon emissions on a comparative scale.
 The modelling method that must be used is prescribed by the National Calculation Methodology (NCM).

-The NCM allows the calculations to be carried out either by dynamic simulation software approved by the Department of Communities and Local Government (CLG), or the Simplified Building Energy Model (SBEM), a simplified tool developed by the Building Research Establishment (BRE) purely for Part L compliance analysis.
+The NCM allows the calculations to be carried out either by dynamic simulation software approved by the Ministry for Housing, Communities, and Local Government (MHCLG) in consultation with the Devolved Administrations (DAs), or the Simplified Building Energy Model (SBEM), a simplified tool developed by the Building Research Establishment (BRE) purely for Part L compliance analysis.
 The purpose of SBEM is to produce consistent and reliable evaluations of energy use in non-domestic buildings for Building Regulations Compliance and for Building Energy Performance Certification purposes.

 The selection of tools is open to the designer but it is recognised that SBEM is relatively limited and is unable to model a number of options.

-The calculated emission rate of CO2 is based on the annual energy requirements for space heating, water heating and lighting, less the emissions saved by renewable energy generation technologies and makes use of standard sets of data for different activity areas and call on common databases of construction and service elements.
+The calculated primary energy rate and the emission rate of CO2 is based on the annual energy requirements for space heating, water heating and lighting, less the emissions saved by renewable energy generation technologies and makes use of standard sets of data for different activity areas and call on common databases of construction and service elements.

 The SBEM software package produces a virtual model of the building.
 Standard operating conditions for each building type are defined in the National Calculation Methodology (NCM) and are applied to the building being assessed.

 Since the abandonment of the UK Government’s zero carbon building targets in 2015 changes to Part L of the Building Regulations have been modest.